flokleiser/nextjs-flo/To-Do.md

 ### Creative Coding:
 - [x] Make better buttons (?) to toggle drawing etc
 - [x] Doublecheck that mobile etc works
-- [ ] Move tool at the end of page
-- [ ] Interactive part -->
 - [x] figure out how to set drawing to true on mouse over?
 - [x] figure out how to have followmouse & autocolor on, and still be able to turn it off

-### Random fun stuff
-- [ ] try layoutId (for pictures left/right swiping animations)

 ### Videos/Gifs/Images: